 All students are expected to obtain and maintain certification in Cardio-Pulmonary Resuscitation.
-During the first semester of enrollment, students may avail themselves of the opportunities provided by the School of Nursing's Nursing Center for certification, or they may become certified by any other certification program within the area.
+During the first semester of enrollment, students may avail themselves of the opportunities provided by the School of Nursing's Wellness Center for certification, or they may become certified by any other certification program within the area.
 Proof of certification, however, is expected and must be presented to the Coordinator of the Clinical Simulation Center.

-Students will be notified annually thereafter as their CPR is about to expire by the academic dean for their program.
+Students will be notified annually thereafter as their CPR is about to expire by the programmatic director.